-Learn about your baby– Every baby is different.
-They respond to different things and want to be held, touched differently.
+Every baby is different.
+They respond to different things and want to be held, and touched differently.
 You can learn a lot about your little one while bathing them, with your touch and interactions.
 For example, does he like it when you splash some water on his tummy?
 Will she laugh if you tickle her feet while bathing?

-Soothes fussy babies– Even as adults, we feel so calm and relaxed after a nice bath, right?
-If your little bundle of joy is also going through the phase of colic and is uncomfortable or fussy, a nice relaxing bath and a few cuddles will help them feel better and relax.
+Even as adults, we feel so calm and relaxed after a nice bath, right?
+If your little bundle of joy is also going through the phase of colic and is uncomfortable or fussy, a nice relaxing bath and a few cuddles will help them feel better and relaxed.

-Better parent-baby bond– Above all, a bath routine helps the caregivers – parents, grandparents, caretakers, etc. form a bond with the child.
-Looking into the eyes, the gentle touch, at times even the talking to the child, all this can help the caregiver bond better with the baby.
+Above all, a bath routine helps the caregivers – parents, grandparents, caretakers, etc. form a bond with the child.
+Looking into the eyes, the gentle touch, and at times even talking to the child, all can help the caregiver bond better with the baby.

 How Often to Bathe a Baby

 Bathing newborn babies can be very relaxing, but too much bathing can lead to dry and stretchy skin.
 Bathing kids 2 – 3 times a week is enough to clean their bodies.
 But if your baby enjoys their bath time, you can bathe them daily.

 A 5 – 10 minutes bath is enough for younger kids, as they have sensitive and delicate skin, and elaborate baths can wash their natural oils off their bodies, making the skin irritated.

 • Keep everything you might need while bathing the baby at your arm’s reach so that you do not have to get up or leave your baby unattended even for a second.